zakzackr/til/object-oriented-programming/association/inheritance/abstract-class/abstract-class.md

 ## Abstract Class
 An abstract class is declared with an abstract keyword and cannot be instantiated (it must be inherited from another class).
 It may have both abstract and non-abstract methods.
-An abstract method does not have a body, so it should be provided by the subclass(concrete class).
+An abstract method does not have a body, so it should be implemented in the subclass(concrete class).

 ### Basic rules
 1. declare with abstract keyword